Does Talcum Powder Cause Uterine Cancer?

 Our product liability attorneys have been holding potentially negligent manufacturers for injuries caused by dangerous products for decades.

-The team of attorneys at Riddle & Brantley has nearly 200 years in combined legal experience and is led by Gene Riddle, an award-winning injury lawyer (see disclaimer below).
+The team of attorneys at Riddle & Brantley has more than 225 years in combined legal experience and is led by Gene Riddle, an award-winning injury lawyer (see disclaimer below).
 Gene has been recognized by such organizations as Multi-Million Dollar Advocates Forum, The National Association of Distinguished Counsel, The National Trial Lawyers Top 100, and Super Lawyers.
 He is the recipient of the 2014 Litigator Award and has earned the AV Preeminent rating from Martindale-Hubbell, the organization’s highest rating for attorneys (see disclaimer below).

 Our firm has recovered millions of dollars in compensation for victims of injury and we are determined to seek justice for those who have suffered due to dangerous products and others’ negligence (see disclaimer below).